-To further explore the mortality effects, I estimate a Cox proportional hazard model to assess how displacement impacts the hazard rate of dying at a given age.
-The analysis shows that displaced individuals face a 7.5% higher risk of earlier death compared to their non-displaced neighbors, while no significant effect is observed for those living adjacent to highway construction.
+Two additional empirical exercises lend credibility to the results.
+First, I perform a placebo test using the Federal Engineering Maps.
+The first set of results show that highway construction often occurred in lower socioeconomic neighborhoods, raising concerns that pre-existing conditions could conflate the estimated long-run effects.
+However, when using these maps, which were also routed through neighborhoods with lower socioeconomic characteristics, I find no significant impact.
+Thus, the estimated results are unlikely to be driven by pre-existing differences in neighborhoods.
+Second, I estimate a Cox proportional hazard model and find that displaced individuals face a 7.5% higher risk of earlier death compared to non-displaced individuals, with no significant effects for those living adjacent to the highway.
 These estimates are comparable to the impacts of other traumatic life events.
-The effect is equivalent to a quarter of the effect experienced by parents after the death of a child, a third of the impact of divorce, and an eighth of the mortality differences between homeless and housed population (Song et al., 2019; Sbarra et al., 2011; Meyer et al., 2023).
+The effect is equivalent to a quarter of the effect experienced by parents after the death of a child, a third of the impact of divorce, and an eighth of the mortality differences between the homeless and housed population (Song et al.,

+2019; Sbarra et al., 2011; Meyer et al., 2023).